Grim-R3ap3r/fyle-assignment/README.md

 # fyle-assignment
 >  I Have Completed all the tasks assigned to me.
-Handled edege cases and maintained readibility in the code.
+Handled edge cases and maintained readibility in the code.
 ### Link to the deployed website: [library-website](https://rathin-fyle.netlify.app/)
 ## Tasks Completed
 1. Clear Search Field